 The average weather in Maui in January is quite lovely.
 Lahaina and Kihei are generally warm and sunny throughout the month.

-Located in Maui, these destinations offer amazing water activities and fantastic beaches to visit.
+Located in Maui, these destinations offer amazing ocean activities and fantastic beaches to visit.

 If you are considering visiting Haleakala, make sure to pack some warmer clothes to wear on your travels.
 At the summit, temperatures are known to drop below the freezing point.

-The lighter winds in January offer some prime whale watching opportunities, so grab your binoculars and enjoy.
+The lighter winds in January makes it a great whale watching season, so grab your binoculars and enjoy.

 Book a Family Photo Shoot